-An important topic for athletes to consider are the changes to make in your exercise habits as you age.
-Though my older friends disagree, when I divide 90 by 3, it puts me solidly in the front side of the middle aged category.
-Personally I think their disagreement is their own denial but it makes for a lot of fun conversations.
-As I have gotten older, I have had to change my exercise habits to keep the injuries at bay and feel good post workout.
+An important topic for athletes to consider is the changes to make in their exercise habits as they age.
+Though my older friends disagree, when I divide 90 by 3, it puts me solidly in the front side of the middle-aged category.
+Personally, I think their disagreement is their own denial but it makes for a lot of fun conversations.
+As I have gotten older, I have had to change my exercise habits to keep the injuries at bay and feel good post-workout.

 It was just over a year ago that I decided to listen to the advice of friends and join a CrossFit box.
 I’ll be the first to say that early on (especially before I joined), I wasn’t a big fan of CrossFit because I had a tainted view of what it was.
 I would even talk about it negatively with patients until I experienced it firsthand for myself.

 As for feeling better in the morning post exercise, we really need to stretch after our workouts.
 When you are younger, you can get away without stretching for a short time but take advantage of that too much when you are young and you develop really shortened muscles and a lot of stiffness that doesn’t have to be there.
 Does stretching always feel good?
 Absolutely not but you still need to do it.
 As far as how far to push yourself; if you can’t breathe there, you shouldn’t be there.